Yang Xianrong: Background

-Background and as empress of Jin
+As empress of Jin

-Yang Xianrong was from Taishan Commandery (roughly modern Tai'an, Shandong).
-Her father was the mid-level official Yang Xuanzhi.
-Her maternal grandfather was the general Sun Qi, a distant relative of Sun Xiu, the chief strategist for Sima Lun the Prince of Zhao.
-Therefore, after Sima Lun and Sun overthrew Empress Jia Nanfeng in May 300, Sun had Yang Xianrong selected as the new empress in December of that year.
-Little is known about how her relationship with her developmentally disabled husband (save her words to her second husband) was; she may have been the mother of a daughter, Princess Linhai.
+Little is known about how her relationship with her developmentally disabled husband (save her words to her second husband) was; (Note: Yang Xianrong's biography in Book of Jin had no records of her life before her marriage to Emperor Hui.) she may have been the mother of a daughter, Princess Linhai.
 After Sima Lun briefly usurped the throne in 301 but was then defeated by Sima Jiong the Prince of Qi and Sima Ying the Prince of Chengdu, both Sun Xiu and Sun Qi were killed, along with their clans.
 Empress Yang's father Yang Xuanzhi was, however, promoted.
-(He would die in fear on 19 October 303, however, as his friendship with Sima Ai the Prince of Changsha was used as an excuse for Sima Ying and Sima Yong the Prince of Hejian to attack Sima Ai.)
+(Note: However, Yang Xuanzhi would die in fear on 19 October 303, as his friendship with Sima Ai the Prince of Changsha was used as an excuse for Sima Ying and Sima Yong the Prince of Hejian to attack Sima Ai.)

 As Emperor Hui continued to be a pawn of the princes during the War of the Eight Princes, Empress Yang herself appeared to have had little influence.
 She was, however, frequently used as an excuse for certain conspirators' actions, and during the span from 304 to 306 she was deposed four times and restored four times, often in conjunction with her husband's nephew Sima Tan's fortunes as crown prince.
 She was nearly killed after her fourth removal in December 305, as Sima Yong, who was holding Emperor Hui at Chang'an and left her in the capital Luoyang, became convinced that she was easily usable by his opponents as a rubber stamp, and so ordered that she be forced to commit suicide.
-The governor of the capital region, Liu Tun (son of Jin official Liu Yi) offered a petition to save her life, which nearly cost him his own—as Sima Yong ordered to have him arrested, and he was barely able to flee to Qingzhou with his life, and join Sima Lue, Prince of Gaomi.
+The governor of the capital region, Liu Tun (Note: son of Jin official Liu Yi) offered a petition to save her life, which nearly cost him his own—as Sima Yong ordered to have him arrested, and he was barely able to flee to Qingzhou with his life, and join Sima Lue, Prince of Gaomi.
 However, after Liu's intercession, for whatever reason, Sima Yong cancelled the order to force her to commit suicide.